Achieving Sustainable Agriculture with the Latest TechnologiesDahl Winters

-In this article we will cover four broad types of technologies that are currently benefiting both crop yields and sustainability, and end with a quick glimpse into the future of agriculture.
+In this article we will cover four broad types of technologies that are currently benefiting both crop yields and sustainable agriculture, and end with a quick glimpse into the future of sustainable agriculture.

 AI in agriculture is an area ripe for innovation because it can enable many different positive outcomes for farmers.
 Take, for example, the applications of deep learning on agriculture.
 Deep learning is a subset of machine learning which itself is a subset of AI.
 It utilizes deep neural networks to perform several operations on images:

 - Using deep learning, a model can be learned from a large image dataset to classify portions of images into one of several classes, which would be useful for classifying land cover into vegetation and non-vegetation types.
 It can also be used to generate a map of soil moisture, aiding water management for improved sustainability.

 - Deep learning can also aid in object recognition, for example the classification of weeds vs. non-weeds, which has been so useful for Blue River Technology that they were recently acquired by John Deere.
 If a weed can be identified, pesticide can be directly applied to that weed, reducing pollution and waste.